-VN 300D - Role Transition - Career and NCLEX Preparation for the VN Student from student to practicing nurse.
+VN 300D Career & NCLEX Preparation for the VN Student Program provides students with opportunities to gain knowledge and skills necessary to transition from student to practicing nurse.
 Emphasis is placed on NCLEX-PN test-taking skills, computer-assisted simulations and practice test, development of a prescriptive plan for remediation, and review of selective content, specific to the practice of vocational nursing.
 Preparation for employment is introduced by evaluating job opportunities, compiling a resume, and outlining information essential to finding, applying for, and terminating employment in the healthcare field.
 Instruction on IV/BW procedures is provided.
 Post-graduate continuing education, practice issues, professional organizations, and networking are also discussed.